-Class Participation Credit: Your class participation is a significant element of the learning experience in this course.
+Class Participation Credit: As noted in the Grading Policy section of this Syllabus, your class participation grade is a significant element of your overall grade for this course.

 You are presumed to be participating at a satisfactory level if you are able to (a) contribute in a positive way to class discussion voluntarily or when called upon by the instructor, (b) contribute to in-class team exercises dealing with textbook discussion questions, case studies, enterprise resource planning application exercises, or other assigned readings, and (c) contribute effectively to team research assignments and presentations.